-We know everything about offshore development – for the last five years we built 22 such projects.
+We know everything about offshore development – for the last five years, we have built 22 such projects.
 We worked with startups, big enterprises, and even single entrepreneurs.
-Here is our guide to offshore Java development hiring from the initial stage to aftersales service.
+Here is our guide to offshore Java development hiring from the initial stage to after-sales service.

 Step #1: Determine goals and needs.

-Identifying goal and needs is the first step.
-Be serious about your choice as this is an initial stage of your project development.
-The clear understanding of requirements will help you in the next stages.
+Identifying goals and needs is the first step.
+Be serious about your choice, as this is the initial stage of your project development.
+A clear understanding of requirements will help you in the next stages.

-If you have troubles defining needs and goals, try to remember what were the reasons that pushed you to consider a project.
-From domain to domain goals and need can vary but here are some typical potential goals or criteria:
+If you have issues defining needs and goals, remember the reasons that pushed you to consider a project.
+From domain to domain, goals and needs can vary, but here are some typical potential goals or criteria: